altunyurt/myth-player/README.md

 # myth-player
-A mihtril.js html5 video player

 Myth player is a simple html5 video player depending on mythril.js.

 ### API

 The media element can be accessed via *player.mediaElement* directly.

-*api(methodName, argsArray, state)* method enables calling the media element's methods and setting custom state afterwards, such as:
+*api(methodName, arg)* method enables calling the media element's methods, such as:

 ```
-   player.api("load", null_or_undefined, "LOADED");
-   or
    player.api("load");
 ```